Streaming data

 Target table partition

 The target table partition option applies to all tables in the pipeline.
-You can override this later at the table level for bespoke partitioning.
+You can override this later at the table level to define custom partitioning.

 No partition: tables are created without any partitioning.